Please Do Not Follow This Woman’s Terrible Financial Advice

 Energetically, the universe starts to contribute to you as well and you start to have money show up in the most random places.

-Just carry a bunch of cash — we’re talking $1,000 or more — around all the time.
+Just carry a bunch of cash, we’re talking $1,000 or more, around all the time.

 Tool #2 for having money: carry around the amount of cash you think a rich person would carry.